 Tree planting program

-The North East Link Project will deliver one of the largest tree planting programs for a major infrastructure project in Victoria - keeping our commitment to plant at least two trees for every one removed from local streets and neighbourhoods.
+The North East Link Project is delivering one of the largest tree planting programs for a major infrastructure project in Victoria.

 Over the coming years, more than 30,000 trees will be planted along the North East Link Project and nearby to shade local areas, improve open spaces and enhance the look and feel of community places.